 Our Analysis and Test Results

-yupThe Eco in the Scarpa Maestro Mid's name refers to the ecological friendliness of its leather upper, which is "produced with significantly reduced water use and by renewable energy."
+The Eco in the name of the Scarpa Maestro Mid refers to the ecological friendliness of its leather upper, which is "produced with significantly reduced water use and by renewable energy," according to Scarpa's website.
 While we applaud this choice, we believe it falls well short of similar efforts made by La Sportiva.
-Their Mythos Eco, for example, features similarly ecological-minded leather and 95% of the other components come from recycled materials.
+According to their website, their Mythos Eco features similarly ecological-minded leather and 95% of the other components come from recycled materials.

 The midsole of the Maestro Mid is reinforced with 1.0-1.4 mm of Relion plastic that creates a sturdy platform to support your foot while you tap dance on tiny edges.
-Our testers were thoroughly impressed with the edging ability of its 4 mm of Vibram XS Edge rubber.
+Our testers were thoroughly impressed with the edging ability of its 4 mm Vibram XS Edge rubber.
 The primary drawback to this substantial construction is a loss of sensitivity.
 If your project demands a prolonged effort on micro edges, however, these shoes can supply the support to counter foot fatigue and the grip to ensure you'll soon be clipping the chains.

 To achieve this shoe's considerable edging performance, some sensitivity had to be sacrificed.
-Although the plastic reinforced midsole and 4.0 mm of rubber supply ample support, they reduce your ability to feel any crystals or dimples on the rock.
+Although the plastic reinforced midsole and 4.0 mm rubber supply ample support, they reduce your ability to feel any crystals or dimples on the rock.
 The shoe is more supple below the arch and at the heel, but sensitivity in these zones is far less important for feeling most rock climbing footholds.

 — Jack Cramer